SpudGunMan/EQMap2/README.md

 - add RSS or sun/moon/tide
   - tide icon?
   - volcano icon?
-- use memory to lower any disk write
 - settings menu for UTC and sleep
 - save settings
 - save database for playback later or just use replay from larger returns in USGS (poll more in UK)